 2. Treat the Job as A Permanent Position

-Avoid treating your job as if you’re only going to be there for a short amount of time.
-Instead, ask questions about the company and attempt to go the extra mile to achieve your work goals, such as going above and beyond by exceeding deadlines.
-Additionally, search for ways to make your duties extra efficient.
-Demonstrating a strong work ethic is key in helping you convert your temporary employment to permanent.
+In my experience, temporary workers who treat a job as if they’re only going to be there for a short amount of time do not land perm positions.
+Those who ask questions about the company and attempt to go the extra mile to achieve work goals, such as going above and beyond by exceeding deadlines, are much more likely to be taken on permanently.

 3. Express Your Interest

 Make sure you mention to your boss that you’re interested in a permanent role with the company.
-See below for guidance on how to approach this conversation.
+See below for my guidance on how to approach this conversation.
 Find out what is required to obtain a permanent role.
 When it’s time for the business to fill permanent vacancies, ensure you’re considered.
 This will make it more likely for you to land a permanent contract.

 4. Know the Company

 Find out as much as you can about the company.
 What are their short-term and long-term goals?
 What is their history?
 What are their values?
-Once you know the answers to these questions, you can start to consider how you can help to meet their intentions and how your skills can assist the business in the long-term.
+Once you know the answers to these questions, you can start to consider how you can help to meet their intentions and how your skills can assist the business in the long term.

 5. Be Proactive